hpcaitech/ColossalAI/docs/source/en/features/shardformer.md

 - SwinTransformer V1/V2
 - qwen

-These lists will grow longer as more models and optimization tools emerge in the future.
+The support matrix will grow larger as more models and optimization tools emerge in the future.
 If you have any suggestions on the models/optimization we should support, please feel free to mention it in [Issues](https://github.com/hpcaitech/ColossalAI/issues) section of our project.

-For more details about compatibility between each optimization tool and each supported model, please refer to chapter Roadmap in our [develop document](https://github.com/hpcaitech/ColossalAI/blob/main/colossalai/shardformer/README.md).

 <!-- doc-test-command: echo  -->